 If you are in Audubon County or willing to head off I-80 for a few miles in order to find an award winning pork tenderloin, I would strongly recommend a visit to Darrell's.
 I look forward to a return trip.
 It was exactly the kind of lunch spot I was hoping to find.

-As always, I welcome your suggestions on places to go and profile in Audubon County or any of the other 98 counties in our great state.
-Please drop me a note through my website.
+As always, I welcome your suggestions of places to visit and profile whether in Audubon County or any of the other 98 counties in Iowa.
+If you have a good idea or would like to host the Iowa Adventurer, please drop me a note through this website.